hps/docs-test/11-deviceservices.md

 ---

 # Device Services (Activation Service)
-This is a wrapper for the Activation device services

-The first step is to register for device activation to generate an activation code.
-This code can then register the device and generate the secret API key to use for other services.
+This is a wrapper for the Activation device service.
+The first step is to get an activation code from integration@e-hps.com

 ## Create an ActivationServiceConfig object for settings.